For 2025 photos, please click here:

 Points will be allocated towards the Raymond Brown Shield.

-All points from classes 91-93 & 101-103 are allocated towards the Udal Perpetual Challenge Cup
+The judge will choose one item from classes 91 & 101 for the Udal Perpetual Challenge Cup

 REMEMBER: ONLY ONE ENTRY PER CLASS for each entrant!